 Community supports such as the Smokers’ Helpline service have been proven to work.
 Encourage them to call us at Smokers’ Helpline and we can help them find local or online groups.

 Relapse is common and individuals often require additional support and treatment in order to achieve success with staying smokefree.
 Help your friend or family member to stay busy.
 Plan activities with them to distract from cravings.
 If they relapse, let them know it’s OK, and not to get down on themselves.
-Remind them that they have already proven that then can resist cigarettes, and to just quit again.
+Remind them that they have already proven that then can resist cigarettes, and to try quitting again.
 Share these helpful tips for getting back on track after a slip.

 For more information on how to help a friend or family member quit, call the Smokers’ Helpline: 1-800-363-5864